joaowenzel/grain_tracking/README.md

 Run the main function and analyze the results.

 Eulerian approach: If the graphs are presenting some inconsistency is possible to increase the action of the `Filter` function adjusting the variables: `median2cut` and `MinEl2VrPercent`.

+Lagrangian Approach: You can adjust the 'MinTS' variable to define the minimum valid tracking size.